Happy Earth Day! A day to remind us of how important it is to take care of our planet.

 Spring is in the air, and with it comes one of the most joyful and meaningful holidays of the year, Easter!
 More than just a time for colorful eggs and bunny-shaped treats (though we love those too!), Easter is all about renewal, hope, and new beginnings.

+For many, it’s a time to connect with loved ones, reflect on traditions, and enjoy the beauty of the season.
+From sunrise services to festive brunches, Easter reminds us to pause and appreciate life’s blessings—big and small.
+Visit our new Easter Reflections video in celebration of this important holiday!
 The program now helps retirees, disabled individuals, and survivors of deceased workers.
 It is important to ensure financial stability for the aging population and vulnerable individuals.
 The Social Security Act began as part of Roosevelt’s New Deal that aimed to assist the elderly and unemployed.
 When first implemented, the program provided benefits to workers aged 65 and older, and was funded through payroll taxes (DeWitt, 2010).
 Many retirees rely on Social Security payments as their primary source of income.
 According to the Social Security Administration (2023), nearly 90% of Americans aged 65 and older receive Social Security benefits, and for 40% of them, these benefits constitute more than half of their total income.
 The program was broadened through the years:

 Social Security contributes to the economic stability of the country by providing consistent income to millions of people who paid into it, and boosts consumer spending which supports businesses and jobs (Goss, 2010).
 It is critical that we ensure that the program stays viable through policy changes that strengthen it.
 Some solutions that have been posed are increasing the payroll tax rate, increasing the taxable income cap, adjusting benefits, or implementing a combination of these strategies.
 It is important to understand the importance of the program and to take steps to make sure the program continues for future generations.
 Here are a couple of resources stressing the importance of taking action to maintain the Social Security program: (https://www.cbpp.org/research/social-security/top-ten-facts-about-social-security) (https://www.pbs.org/newshour/show/how-social-security-cuts-could-put-millions-of-older-americans-at-risk) References